NordicWayInterchange/interchange/README.md

 root@1bbe9342922d:/# psql -U geolookup
 ```

-This gives the pqsl prompt for the database 'geolookup'.
+This gives the psql prompt for the database 'geolookup'.
 ```
 geolookup=#
 ```